Jamie4224/Facebook-Phishing-Tool/README.md

+#####Lastly i did not had time and possibilities to code cuz my computer broke.
+I had to buy and build a new one and now thats done i will continue on this project and i will try to bring out v2.0 as fast a as possible!

 # Facebook-Phishing-Tool

 Ever wanted to gather poeple's passwords?
 Now you can!
 Poeple can register and login here but their data will be saved in a MySQL database!